-Kate Greenberg (r), Commissioner of the Colorado Department of Agriculture, congratulates Qutori Wines owner Julie Bennett (l), vintner Tyler Bennett, and husband Richard Bennett.
+Kate Greenberg (r), Commissioner of the Colorado Department of Agriculture, congratulates Qutori Wines owner Julie Bennett (l), vintner Kyle Bennett, and husband Richard Bennett.
 Photo by Krista Kafer.

 Deemed best among the fourteen wines selected for the 2019 Governor’s Cup Collection, Qutori Wines’ 2017 Syrah placed Best in Show at this year’s Colorado Uncorked wine tasting event at the History Colorado Center on November 15.